Cooleekova/data_science/README.md

-## Data Science
+## Systems Modeling

-The repo for storing educational Data Science projects
+The repo for storing educational Systems Modeling projects